codelingo/lingo/_examples/README.md

 indicate dependencies on env or agent config

 errorsf, sprintf without any args

+If PR is very long, commit message body should not be empty

 concise example vs PMP, pystylecheck etc one tenet, different languages